runemadsen/api.runemadsen.com/README.md

 ### _links

-Every resource has a `_links` object that holds URI's that holds resource links.
-This is a very simple (and fake) example of what that might look like.
+Every resource has a `_links` object that holds URI's for resource links.
+Here's a very simple (and fake) example of what that might look like.

 ```json
 {